Emergency Planning Zones

 The Plume Exposure Pathway is defined as a radius of 10 miles surrounding

-PVNGS where protective actions could be required to protect the public
+PVNGS where protective actions (shelter -in-place and/or evacuation) could be required to protect the public

-from the effects of exposure to radioactive materials.
-This 10-mile radius
+from the effects of exposure to radiation.
+The entire area

 West, three miles north of Indian School Road to the North and 1 mile

 south of Agua Caliente Road to the South.

 Map (PDF Format – set printer to landscape to print map)